Delta-Azura/raw/README.md

-raw build htop # Will work no matter the path you are at and will propose to install/update it sudo raw upgrade # Allows you to upgrade your systemd if you are using a remote binary repo sudo raw get htop # Allows you to install packages from a remote binary repo and handles dependencies
+raw build htop # Will work no matter the path you are at and will propose to install/update it sudo raw upgrade # Allows you to upgrade your systemd if you are using a remote binary repo sudo raw get htop # Allows you to install packages from a remote binary repo and handles dependencies raw search htop # Allows you to search for packages both in binary and source mode
 ```

 # Where to find already working Pkgfiles for my lfs system ?